Identify birds of prey

 Where: Moorlands and coastal marshes in England, Wales and Scotland.

-Description: Small.
+Description: Our smallest falcon.
 Males are blue-grey above and cream with black streaks underneath.
 Females are grey-brown with dark streaking.
+They have blunt tails and compact, broad-based wings which are pointed at the tip.

 Hen harrier